-How to Recruit College/University Partner Members
+How to Recruit College/University Members: A Guide for Branches

 Step 1: Create a plan to reach out to local campuses.

-Make a list of schools you want to pursue, keeping in mind that these types might be most receptive:
+Make a list of schools you want to pursue, keeping in mind that these types might be most receptive

 - A women’s college